William Eric Phillips

-William Eric Phillips, CBE, DSO, MC (1892 or 1893 - 1964) was a Canadian businessman.
+William Eric Phillips CBE DSO MC (3 January 1893 – 26 December 1964) was a Canadian businessman.
 Phillips was the chairman and chief executive officer of Massey Ferguson, at the time of his death the largest producer of farm machinery in the British Commonwealth, and founding chairman of Argus Corporation, a position he held until his death.

-Biography
+Early life, education and military service

 Phillips was born in Willowdale, Ontario, Canada.
 He entered the British Army as a private soldier at the outbreak of World War I. In 1916 he won field promotion to lieutenant-colonel, at 24 years of age the youngest in the army.
 He was awarded the Military Cross and the Distinguished Service Order.
 Phillips graduated from the University of Toronto in 1919 with a degree in chemical engineering.

+Career

 He established his own company, W.E.
 Phillips Ltd, in Oshawa, Ontario, in 1922, to supply auto glass for General Motors of Canada.

 During World War II, Phillips was appointed head of Research Enterprises, Ltd., a Canadian crown corporation intended to produce optical instruments, and later assigned production of radar equipment.
 He was created a Commander of the Order of the British Empire for these services.

-At the end of World War II, Phillips joined E.P.
-Taylor and others in Argus Corporation, becoming chairman of this investment firm in November 1945.
+At the end of World War II, Phillips joined E. P. Taylor and others in Argus Corporation, becoming chairman of this investment firm in November 1945.
 He would hold this position until his death in December 1964.
-He was reputed the intellectual superior of this tightly-knit group of investors.
+He was reputedly the intellectual superior of this tightly-knit group of investors.

 From 1945 until the year of his death he was chairman of the board of directors of the University of Toronto.